near/bos-web-engine/press-release-faq.md

 Until now, BOS components required compatibility with [near-social's VM](https://github.com/nearsocial/vm).
 This VM operates on a stringent security protocol that meticulously scrutinizes components line-by-line, and only executes statements when they are recognized, understood, and confirmed to be secure.
 Unfortunately, this model leads to a persistent balancing act between enhancing the functionality of BOS components and ensuring their security.
 As a result, importing code that expects to execute in a typical browser environment is impossible.

-In contrast, BWE leverages the sandboxing configuration of iframes built into browsers to isolate the execution of each component.
-Each component's code is passed to an invisible iframe along with an instance of Preact.
-Preact executes the components and the rendered output is serialized and passed out of the iframe.
-Then, the output of all the iframes is composed together into a single tree for render on the page.
-One way to think of this is that each component is run as its own isolated applet and given a messaging system to integrate with other components.
-This allows being significantly less restrictive with the code a component can run, since the only surface of exposure to the OWA is DOM nodes.
-It also means code written for a standard browser or Preact environment can be imported and run by components.
+BWE takes an alternative approach by leveraging the sandboxing feature of iframes in web browsers to isolate the execution of each component.

+	Here's how it works:

+	- Code for each component is sent to a hidden iframe, accompanied by an instance of [Preact](https://preactjs.com/), a "fast 3kB alternative to React with the same modern API"
+	- Within this iframe, Preact executes the component's code.
+Once rendered, the resulting UI is transferred out of the iframe.
+	- The outputs from all iframes are then assembled onto the page.

+	Imagine each component operating as a self-contained mini-application with access to a communication system to synchronize with other components.
+This architecture allows for significantly fewer restrictions on the code that components can execute since the execution takes place in an isolated sandbox and cannot reach the main web application.
+Additionally, a wide set of javascript libraries and third party React components can be imported and used seamlessly in BWE components.

 ## F.A.Q